Los Angeles Physical Disability Discrimination Lawyer

 A California employer must make reasonable accommodations for his or her employee who has a known physical or mental disability or risk civil liability under the Fair Employment and Housing Act (FEHA).

 If you believe your employer has discriminated you or failed to accommodate you for your medical condition or physical disability, contact our disability discrimination attorneys in Los Angeles, Los Angeles disability discrimination lawyers immediately.
-We have a Spanish-speaking staff and offer free consultations.
+At The Nourmand Law Firm, APC, we have Spanish-speaking staff and offer free consultations.